 No matter which resources you use, it is crucial to prioritize your wellness.
 Establishing a healthy wellness routine will improve your health and make it easier to continue to work remotely or in the workplace.

-For more information about wellness resources at UofL Health, click here.
+For more information about wellness resources at UofL Health, visit our Employee Benefits page on the employee intranet.